carloocchiena/django_boilerplate/README.md

 # Django boilerplate

-is it possible to use Django to create websites and web applications that are consistent, functional, and easy to use and modify?
+Is it possible to use Django to create websites and web applications that are consistent, functional, and easy to use and modify?
 <br><br>
 Can a pre-configured Django environment offer an alternative to Wordpress and other low-code environments?<br>
 <br>